NeurodataWithoutBorders/nwb_benchmarks/docs/development.rst

 ``nwb_benchmarks run`` also checks on each run of the benchmark if the system configuration has changed.
 Reasons this might change are mainly the disk partitions (which can include external USB drives, which can have a big difference in performance compared to SSD and HDD plugged directly into the motherboard via PCI).

+Note that all machine names are remapped to a randomly generated FriendlyWords-style name (e.g. ``HappySun``) to avoid leaking any personal information about the user or their device.

 Customized Call to Run
 ----------------------